zumo64/ELK_POC/README.rst

 client,data1,data2 : ES Client and Data nodes = the ES instance we are load testing. (the target)

 marvel: The marvel monitoring cluster
-kibana_client: A kibana client for the ES target
+kibana_client: A kibana 4.4  client for the ES target with Sense, Marvel, Shield, Timelion plugins
-kibana_marvel: A Kibana client for the marvle instance
+kibana_marvel: A Kibana client for the marvle instance same plugins as above
-jmeter1: A jmeter server (slave)
+jmeter1: A jmeter server (slave) 2.13
 jmeter2: A jmeter server (slave)
-jmeter_client_1: the jmeter master
+jmeter_client_1: the jmeter master client